fretboardfreak/potty_oh/README.rst

     - https://bitbucket.org/fret/potty_oh

 Potty-Oh is the result of my exploration into audio waveforms and how to program various manipulations of audio.
+The project consists of the Potty-Oh python library and a set of experiments using the library.

 Potty-Oh is a play on the phonetic pronunciation of the terms, "Python Audio".
 Libraries already exist with the unclever names pyaudio and paudio so I went